About

 Adrian presenting in front of a small group in Zagreb, Croatia in 2021

-Over the years I’ve been invited to speak in academic settings, conventions, and on podcasts.
-While not a great speaker, I just love sharing my love of languages and more importantly helping demystify the world of phonetics, linguistics, and accent neutralization to people from all walks of life!
+Over the years I’ve been invited to speak at conferences, talked on videos with other linguists, and spoken on podcasts.
+I love sharing my love of languages and more importantly helping demystify the world of phonetics, linguistics, and accent neutralization to people from all walks of life!

 • Led a workshop on ChatGPT prompts for accent & pronunciation practice material creation.